learex-zz/macOS-eGPU/README.md

 The external content above may download additional content.
 All external content may be subject to different licenses.

+Should the script fail for any reason, downloaded contents would not be deleted.
+They are located here:
+\~/Desktop/macOSeGPU\*/

+**DO NOT DELETE ANY FILES IN THIS DIRECTORY DURING EXECUTION!**
+**DO NOT DETACH ANY MOUNTED .DMGs DURING EXECUTION!**

 [1]:	https://support.apple.com/HT201314 "macOS-Recovery"
 [2]:	https://github.com/goalque/automate-eGPU "automate-eGPU"